 Acute neck pain affects millions of men and women, regardless of age, race, or state of health.
-Whether your neck pain is minor or severe, you should consider visiting an experienced team of medical professionals at one of the nation’s leading facilities for back and neck pain, The Spine Center.
+Whether your neck pain is minor or severe, you should consider visiting the experienced team of medical professionals at West Michigan Spine Center, one of the nation’s leading facilities for back and neck pain.

 Causes & Symptoms of Neck Pain